Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Automations

-In ClickUp you can automate things via Automations in a List.
+In ClickUp, you can automate things via Automations in a List.
 It’s nice and easy.
-You can also execute actions in external systems, like create an Issue in GitHub or send an Email.
+You can also execute actions in external systems, like creating an Issue in GitHub or sending an Email.

-In Fibery you can automate things as well, by adding automatic rules for Type.
+In Fibery, you can also automate things by adding Automatic Rules for Databases.
 Setup is very easy as well:

 Action Buttons